 After middle school, Lee and I parted ways and went to different high schools, and my interest in robotics waned.
 That was, until the beginning of the pandemic, when being stuck at home in quarantine gave me more free time to break out my old electronics gear.
 Without further ado, here’s a few of my creations:

-The small photovore I built at the start of the pandemic - unfortunately there’s something wrong with the trigger circuit since it only works occasionally. :(
+The small photovore I built at the start of the pandemic - unfortunately there's something wrong with the trigger circuit so it only works occasionally. :(

 Testing out the light sensitivity: